bartche/msx/README.md

+# Stremio TV service for Media Station X

-Media Station X service for opening Stremio.
+This is a Media Station X service that opens Stremio TV Web.